mevisio/code-challenge/CHALLENGE.md

   `yarn type-check` to make sure.
 * The application looks pretty!
 You decide what that means to you 😉

+#### What's Next?

+We will review your solution together during your interview, where we will discuss merits and potential improvements.
+We expect you to be able to critique the solution yourself, so we don't expect you to do "everything right" in the solution – as long as you can explain what your have done _as well as what you haven't done_, we're not going to hold you to any pragmatic decision made during the challenge.

 Good Luck!